 The State Risk Project began in 2013 with the assessment of credible worst-case and near worst-case scenarios for seven sudden onset natural hazards.
 These were bushfire, cyclone, earthquake, flood, heatwave, storm and tsunami.
 These seven hazards were re-assessed in 2017 using the 2015 National Emergency Risk Assessment Guidelines (NERAG) and are summarised in the report Western Australia's Natural Hazards Risk Profile 2017 .

-Analysis of the hazards assessed to date reveals no risk statements presenting as extreme risks.
-However 15.7% presented a high risk, while 29.7% presented a medium risk.
-The remaining 54.6% of statements were assessed as low risks.
+Preliminary analysis of the hazards assessed to date reveals no risk statements presenting as extreme risks.
 Further information on the criteria used to determine risk level can be found in the

 Western Australian Emergency Risk Management Procedure.